Legend of Chun Hyang: Development

-Clamp—a creative team consisting of Satsuki Igarashi, Ageha Ohkawa, Tsubaki Nekoi and Mokona—wrote and illustrated the Legend of Chun Hyang, after receiving a request for a mystery series that did not necessarily have to be a detective story.
+Clamp—a creative team consisting of Satsuki Igarashi, Nanase Ohkawa, Tsubaki Nekoi and Mokona—wrote and illustrated the Legend of Chun Hyang, after receiving a request for a mystery series that did not necessarily have to be a detective story.
 Ohkawa had been familiar with the original Korean folktale since kindergarten.
 The group had obtained some Korean books while in Osaka, and after reading the folktale, Ohkawa wanted to create a manga based on it.
 As the original heroine of the folktale represented an ideal, "faithful wife" and did not really appeal to Ohkawa, the group thought that it would not translate well into a manga; they gave their Chun Hyang a different personality, with her mother's being more faithful to the original.
 The group felt that the second chapter was more accurate than the first, after they had worn traditional Korean clothing and obtained reference material.

 The first chapter was illustrated with a brush, after the group had experimented with the technique for their supernatural manga Shirahime-Syo (1992), although they found it difficult to convey the background during scenes of magic.
 As the second chapter was illustrated with a magic marker, the group had wanted to redraw the first chapter for the bound-volume release, but ultimately decided against it.
 The series ended prematurely after the manga magazine it was being serialized in was discontinued, although the group expressed an interest in continuing it.